 Setting Parameter Description/Range Factory Setting Zone Selection NA Allows selection of the zone that you would like to view/modify; options are Z1 (zone 1), Z2, Z3 & Buffer Tank.
 Options extend to Z4, Z5 & Z6 if using an NTI N-Link ZC3 zone controller.
 Z1 Max Temperature 4.2.5 Sets the allowable operating outlet water temperature range of the 140°F Min Temperature 4.2.6 boiler.
-(Range = 68-190°F) 95°F AUTO Temperature Control Mode 4.2.1 Sets the type of automatic temperature control for zone 1: Fixed Outlet - AUTO Temperature Control is off, boiler operates to the (manually adjustable) Max Temperature setting.
-Basic On/Off - the boiler uses the ON/OFF condition of the room Outdoor Temp thermostat to boost/reduce the boiler target temperature.
+(Range = 68-190°F) AUTO Temperature Control Mode 4.2.1 Sets the type of automatic temperature control for zone 1: Fixed Outlet - AUTO Temperature Control is off, boiler operates to the (manually adjustable) Max Temperature setting.
+Outdoor Temp Basic On/Off - the boiler uses the ON/OFF condition of the room thermostat to boost/reduce the boiler target temperature.
 With a starting (first time) boiler target temperature of 136°F, the function boosts the target temperature by 7°F every 16 minutes (adjustable via the CH Boost Delay Interval setting) a call for heat is continuously active.
 Similarly, the target temperature is reduced 7°F every 16 minutes that the heat call is continuously inactive.
 The temperature will boost/reduce a maximum of 3 times (21°F) for a given thermostat ON/OFF cycle.
 Room Temp - the boiler target temperature automatically adjusts between the Min and Max Temperature Settings, based on the input temperature provided by an optional NTI Room Sensor.
 Outdoor Temp - The boiler target temperature automatically adjusts between the Min and Max Temperature Settings, based on the input temperature provided by the included Outdoor Sensor (or Internet Weather via WiFi connection).
-Room&amp;Outdoor - the boiler target temperature automatically adjusts between the Min and Max Temperature Settings, based upon the input temperatures provided by an optional NTI Room Sensor AND the included Outdoor Sensor (or Internet Weather via WiFi connection).
-Buffer Tank Function 20.0.0/ 20.0.7 When enabled, the boiler anticipates the connection of a buffer tank sensor at the AUX1 or AUX2 NTC input (under Sensor Configuration , configure setting Auxiliary Sensor 1 or 2 accordingly).
-The burner, and buffer tank and boiler pumps, operate to maintain the buffer tank temperature at the buffer tank target (under Pump Configuration, configure setting Auxiliary Pump 1 or 2 Selection accordingly).
-CH and downstream IWH demands are serviced by the buffer tank.
+Room&Outdoor - the boiler target temperature automatically adjusts between the Min and Max Temperature Settings, based upon the input temperatures provided by an optional NTI Room Sensor AND the included Outdoor Sensor (or Internet Weather via WiFi connection).
+Buffer Tank Function 20.0.0/ 20.0.7 When enabled, the boiler anticipates the connection of a buffer tank sensor at the AUX1 or AUX2 NTC input (configure Sensor Configuration setting Auxiliary Sensor 1 [or 2] accordingly).
+The boiler operates the burner and buffer tank pump (configure Pump Configuration setting Auxiliary Pump 1 [or 2] Selection accordingly) to maintain the buffer tank temperature at the buffer tank setpoint.
+CH and Downstream IWH demands are serviced by the buffer tank.
 Off Off - Buffer Tank Function is disabled.
-Fixed Temperature - the buffer tank setpoint follows the specific Buffer Setpoints (Comfort & Reduced), based on the Scheduling selected.
-Variable Temperature - the buffer tank setpoint follows the setpoint of the active (or most recent) CH zone demand Target (and DHW Target if downstream Tank is present).
-The specific Buffer Setpoints (Comfort & Reduced) are ignored.
+Fixed Temperature - the buffer tank setpoint follows the specific Buffer Setpoint s (Comfort & Reduced), based on the Scheduling selected.
+Variable Temperature - the buffer tank setpoint follows the greater of the target of the active (or most recent) CH zone demand and the DHW Tank Setpoint ( 24.5.0) + 9° F (if DHW Mode = Downstream IWH).
 Buffer Setpoint (Comfort) 20.0.3 Buffer tank setpoint during Comfort time period.
 (Range = 50-190°F) 120°F

-\ Parameter numbers starting with 4 are for Zone 1; substitute the 4 with a 5 (for Zone 2); 6 (for Zone 3); 14 (for Zone 4); 15 (for Zone 5) or 16 (for Zone 6) for equivalent respect zone parameter.
+Parameter numbers starting with 4 are for Zone 1; substitute the 4 with a 5 (for Zone 2); 6 (for Zone 3); 14 (for Zone 4); 15 (for Zone 5) or 16 (for Zone 6) for equivalent respect zone parameter.